Go Back To Trail Finder

 Development and future of the rail trail

 Dookie residents formed the Friends of Dookie Rail Trail group to encourage the City of Greater Shepparton to lease this section of the rail corridor, and the trail was completed in 2010.
+The remainder of the former branch line follows a quiet road north to Katamatite; there are no plans to build this section.
+Stage 2 of the trail, heading 7 km southwest to Cosgrove alongside the inactive railway line, was half completed in 2020 and discussions are underway to extend it toward Shepparton.

 Rail line history

 The branch line from Dookie north to Katamatite was built as a tramway by Yarrawonga Shire in 1890 and taken over by Victorian Railways in 1892.
 It closed in 1986 and the rails were removed shortly afterward.
-The line from Shepparton to Dookie is still open for grain trains but has not been used for many years.
+The line from Shepparton to Dookie is still offici

 Paul Baker returns to Northern Victoria and rides three trails in one day